Catch-up subscriptions

 Server-side filtering

-You can filter by event type or stream name using either a regular expression or a prefix.
+You can filter by event type or stream name using a regular expression or a prefix.
 Server-side filtering is currently only available on the $all

 stream.